 This is a list of music that is occupying me at the moment.
 It seemed a good idea to share it - I will add to the list at regular intervals, and occasionally write a few lines on this page where it seems desirable.
 It is by no means a list of favourite recordings, a top ten or one hundred or anything like that, just a list of pieces/recordings I feel I can recommend.
-Just click on the above picture to reach the playlist.
+Just click on the above link to reach the playlist.

 Schubert; An den Mond, D259 - Florian Boesch, Malcolm Martineau